fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DNS/v2.2.0/Get-AzureRmDnsZone.md

 PS C:\> $Zones = Get-AzureRmDnsZone
 ```

-This example gets all of the DNS zones in the current azure_2 subscription, and then stores them in the $Zones variable.
+This example gets all of the DNS zones in the current Azure subscription, and then stores them in the $Zones variable.

 ## PARAMETERS